Brand new!

 Keeping Christmas

-Keeping Christmas is about helping you find joy in a season of excess and strife.
-Part survival guide, part history, part cultural commentary, and all laced with spiritual reflection, this book is about how you can celebrate in ways that are most meaningful to you and your family.
+Part survival guide, part history, part cultural commentary — all laced with spiritual reflection — this book is about how you can celebrate in ways that are most meaningful to you and your family.

-It's not easy to thread your way through the Christmas maze.
-But if Ebenezer Scrooge could learn to keep Christmas well, so can you.
-Maybe it's time to reinvent Christmas.
-Maybe we can get it right this time.
+It’s not easy to thread your way through the Christmas maze, but if Ebenezer Scrooge could learn to keep Christmas well, so can you.

 Sorry, out of print